20+ Years of Impact

 Waarda

 Waarda is a series of six book which support the literacy needs of indigenous children in primary school by providing them with stories with indigenous characters written by indigenous authors.
 The series also introduces non-indigenous children to the richness of indigenous stories and storytelling.
-The series was produced by the Fremantle Press.
+The series was produced by Fremantle Press.
 The Foundation funded the printing of 1,000 copies of the Waarda books which were given to eight remote aboriginal communities making them available to children with the least access to literacy resources.

 Impact: Indigenous authors were supported to write their stories, children were able to read stories that they could relate to and non-indigenous children learnt stories about our society from a different perspective, while improving literacy skills.